 The Spirit of the Laws, Book XI.3

 When we are not forbidden to do the good, nor compelled to do what is wrong, we are free.
 But Barack and I share this Jeffersonian principle that the purpose of government is to secure rights.
-Hence, when no one else’s rights which the government is obliged to protect, are being violated, the government has no business.
+Hence, when no one else’s rights which the government is obliged to protect are being violated, the government has no business.
 “Our legislators,” Jefferson writes, are mistaken about their function, which is to secure our natural rights and to take none of them from us.
 He takes a couple paragraphs to explain there in his letter to Francis Gilmore.
 Jefferson himself defines liberty in just these terms, as the power of doing whatever one likes within the limits of the rights of others, but this is a very democratic definition.
-This principle governs our thought on religion, abortion and homosexality.
+This principle governs our thought on religion, abortion and homosexuality.

-As Americans, we do not have the right, no does the government have any power, to require of others that they be Christian, nor to establish the Biblical beliefs, for example regarding homosexuality, abortion or pornography, to govern their actions.
+As Americans, we do not have the right, nor does the government have any power, to require of others that they be Christian, nor to establish the Biblical beliefs, for example regarding homosexuality, abortion or pornography, to govern their actions.
 Still, as Christians, we secure the right to teach that these things are wrong, and even as psychologists, to hold that they are harmful to the soul.
-But whee no other rights that the government has a power to secure are being violated, (as the right of property is violated by thievery).
+But where no other rights that the government has a power to secure are being violated, (as the right of property is violated by thievery), government has no power.
 What if, for example, lawn chemicals or overpopulation affected the hormone balance in adolescents, leading to a genuine confusion of attraction?
 While indiscriminate lust might be proscribed by public policy, especially in the age of AIDS, homosexuality per se cannot be legislated against, nor can we require of the citizens a Christian view of marriage, any more that they can require us to cease teaching it.
 Homosexuality holds some great perplexities about the human soul, and we cannot assume we know the nature and the cause.
 No one even asks, let alone knows, for example, why one attracted to the male is attracted to the effeminate male.
 But if there is genuine love and monogamous relations, the question is surely beyond the authority of our government, given that citizens are not required to be Biblical.

 But my theme today is the Christian Democrats.
 Barack studied political philosophy, and then entered community organizing in Chicago as a way to “make justice real.”
 There is a line of thought shared by my old professor from Grand Valley, Steven Rowe, similar to the pragmatism of William James, impatient with the theoretical life, while so much injustice occurs in the world around us.
 From a theological point of view, Rowe, in his very vocation, would advocate “Community, action and commitment.”
 Indeed these are three things often good that we need.